Contact Lens Safety

 Wearing contact lenses is completely safe during the coronavirus (COVID-19) outbreak - but now, more than ever, hygiene is paramount.

-Ensure your environment is clean and disinfected before handling your contact lenses.
+It is incredibly important to wash your hands extremely well with antibacterial soap and ensure your environment is clean and disinfected before handling your contact lenses.

 Limit contact with the eye by checking to make sure that the lens is the correct way round before applying as you can see in the image above.

 To improve hygiene and avoid accidental damage to your eyes by keeping your fingernails short.